zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/09-sinhala-amazon.md

 [Msdiv 75] (#msdiv75) {#msdiv75 .ref .msdiv} (9 - 6)

 [APZ 75.1] (#apz75 .1) {#apz75 .1 .ref .apz} "Not seeing, not hearing,
-Not discreet” is holistic in view, vividPromotions, purity, impurities, liberated, imported, not told, not proclaimed, uninstructed, (ii) the sanctification, purity, impurities, liberation, (iii) in view and in grade (hereinafter (ii) applied.)
+Not discreet" is holistic in view, vividPromotions, purity, impurities, liberated, imported, not told, not proclaimed, uninstructed, (ii) the sanctification, purity, impurities, liberation, (iii) in view and in grade (hereinafter (ii) applied.)